NaturalHistoryMuseum/scratchpads.org/_posts/2013-04-24-scratchpads-20-leaves-beta-scratchpads-v201.md

 ---
 title: "Scratchpads 2.0 Leaves Beta (Scratchpads v2.0.1)"
-date: 2013-04-24 13:01:00
+date: 2013-04-24 12:01:51
 ---

-We are pleased to announce that Scratchpads 2.0 is formally leaving beta!
+<strong>We are pleased to announce that Scratchpads 2.0 is formally leaving beta!</strong>

 Since the first Scratchpads 2.0 release in 2012 we have completed over 800 reported issues and added many improvements and new features.